-Greece’s Lake Prespa National Park is a place where nature, culture, and history mix in creating a fascinating landmark for visitors of all ages.
+Greece’s Lake Prespa National Park is a place where nature, culture, and history combine to create a fascinating desttination for visitors of all ages.

 Located at the northern end of the Pindos mountain range, the Prespa Lake system— comprised of Great Prespa and Little (or Lesser) Prespa—is a place where three countries meet.